 Net income is calculated by taking the amount of a company’s sales and then subtracting what’s called the “cost of goods sold” from the figure.

 Cost of goods sold, in turn, is calculated by determining the direct costs of making products, which includes the cost of materials used and direct labor costs.
 It does not include indirect costs, such as marketing.

 Subtract the costs of goods sold from the sales total — and then also subtract operating expenses, administrative expenses, taxes, depreciation, and so forth.
 What’s left is a company’s net income.

 Reverse Engineering Stockholder Equity

 This can also be called “shareholder equity.”
-This information can be found on a company’s balance sheet and the formula for shareholders’ equity is as follows: total assets minus total liabilities = SE—so, it’s what a company owns minus what it owes.
+Information can be found on a company’s balance sheet, and the formula for shareholders’ equity is as follows: total assets minus total liabilities = SE.
+In other words, it’s what a company owns minus what it owes.

 As another way to look at this, if all of a company’s assets (buildings, equipment, investments, and so forth) were liquidated into cash and all debts were paid off, what remained would be shareholder equity.

 How to Use Return on Equity Ratios to Invest